A-C-A-F/Hierarchical-Data-Analysis-/README.md

 __Data Source:__ *https://www.kaggle.com/datasets/arielfelices/acaf-dataset-collection?select=Miexico_hierarchical_dataset.csv*

 ### Below are the key objectives of this project:
 1. Learn how to analyze Hierarchical Data.
-2. Learn how to analyze this data using different visualization techniques.
+2. Learn how to analyze data using different visualization techniques.
-3. Learn about a very important concept called Data Granularity.
+3. Learn the of concept of Data Granularity.
 4. Learn how to use different levels of granularity to answer some analytical question.
 5. Learn how to use Treemaps and Sunburst Diagram.

 ### Below is the summary of the tasks performed in this project:
 - __Task 1:__ Introduction to the project